keboola/connection-docs/management/project/tokens/index.md

 {: .image-popup}
 ![Screenshot - Access Tokens](/management/project/tokens/access-tokens.png)

-Limit access of that token to a single Storage bucket, for instance, 'in.c-csv-import'.
+Limit access of that token to a single Storage bucket, for instance, `in.c-csv-import`.
 You can also limit the token validity.

 {: .image-popup}